 There is common perception that Hindus are cowards and Muslims are brave.
 Even Mahamta Gandhi went on to write: “Hindu is a coward and a Muslim a bully by nature.”

-This perception mostly results from the fact that a handful of Muslims were able to defeat the Hindus and rule over them for centuries.
+This perception mostly results from the fact that a handful of barbaric Muslim invaders were able to defeat the Hindus and rule over them for centuries.

 If one were to analyze the underlying causes that led to the defeat of the Hindus, there is no evidence to suggest that the Hindu is coward — Hindus just have different ideology — a different set of priorities and ideas about nature of things.